Chapter 5:

 John 8:42

-Jesus said to them: "If God were your Father, you would love me, for from God I came forth and am here.
-Neither have I come of my own initiative at all, but that One sent me forth."
+Jesus said to them: “If God were your Father, you would love me, for I came from God and I am here.
+I have not come of my own initiative, but that One sent me.”

-About that time Herod the king applied his hands to mistreating some of those of the congregation.
-He did away with James the brother of John by the sword.
-As he saw it was pleasing to the Jews, he went on to arrest Peter also.
-(As it was, those were days of the unleavened bread.)
-And laying hold of him, he put him in prison, turning him over to four shifts of four soldiers each to guard him, as he intended to produce him for the people after the passover.
-So Peter was being kept in the prison, and the congregation was intensely praying to God for him.
-Now when Herod was about to produce him, that night Peter was sleeping, bound with two chains between two soldiers, with guards before the door keeping the prison.
-But, look! an angel from Jehovah appeared, and a light shone in the prison cell!
-He roused Peter by striking him on the side, saying: "Rise quickly!"
-And his chains fell off his hands.
-The angel then said to him: "Gird yourself and bind your sandals on."
-He did so.
-Finally he said to him: "Put your outer garment on and keep following me."
+About that time Herod the king began mistreating some of those of the congregation.
+He put James the brother of John to death by the sword.
+When he saw that it was pleasing to the Jews, he also went on to arrest Peter.
+(This was during the days of the Unleavened Bread.)
+He seized him and put him in prison, turning him over to four shifts of four soldiers each to guard him, intending to bring him out before the people after the Passover.
+So Peter was being kept in the prison, but the congregation was intensely praying to God for him.
+When Herod was about to bring him out, that night Peter was sleeping bound with two chains between two soldiers, and guards in front of the door were keeping watch over the prison.
+But look!
+Jehovah's angel was standing there, and a light shone in the prison cell.
+Striking Peter on the side, he woke him, saying: "Get up, quickly!"
+And the chains fell off his hands.
+The angel said to him: "Get dressed and put on your sandals."
+So he did.
+Finally he said to him: "Put your outer garment on, and keep following me."
 And he went out and kept following him, but he did not know that what was happening through the angel was real.
-In fact, he supposed he was seeing a vision.
-Going through the first sentinel guard and the second they got to the iron gate leading into the city, and this opened to them of its own accord.
-And after they went out they advanced down one street, and immediately the angel departed from him.
-Then Peter, coming to himself, said: "Now I actually know that Jehovah sent his angel forth and delivered me out of Herod's hand and from all that the Jews were expecting."
+In fact, he thought he was seeing a vision.
+Going past the first sentinel guard and the second, they reached the iron gate leading into the city, and this opened to them by itself.
+After they went out, they made their way down one street, and immediately the angel departed from him.
+Then Peter, realizing what was happening, said: "Now I know for sure that Jehovah sent his angel and rescued me from Herod's hand and from everything that the Jews were expecting to happen."

 Luke 1:26-38

-In [Elizabeth's] sixth month the angel Gabriel was sent forth from God to a city of Galilee named Nazareth, to a virgin promised in marriage to a man named Joseph of David's house; and the name of the virgin was Mary.
-And when he went in before her he said: "Good day, highly favored one, Jehovah is with you."
-But she was deeply disturbed at the saying and began to reason out what sort of greeting this might be.
-So the angel said to her: "Have no fear, Mary, for you have found favor with God; and, look! you will conceive in your womb and give birth to a son, and you are to call his name Jesus.
-This one will be great and will be called Son of the Most High; and Jehovah God will give him the throne of David his father, and he will rule as king over the house of Jacob forever, and there will be no end of his kingdom."
-But Mary said to the angel: "How is this to be, since I am having no intercourse with a man?"
+In [Elizabeth's] sixth month, the angel Gabriel was sent from God to a city of Galilee named Nazareth, to a virgin promised in marriage to a man named Joseph of David's house, and the name of the virgin was Mary.
+And coming in, the angel said to her: "Greetings, you highly favored one, Jehovah is with you."
+But she was deeply disturbed at his words and tried to understand what kind of greeting this might be.
+So the angel said to her: "Do not be afraid, Mary, for you have found favor with God.
+And look! you will become pregnant and give birth to a son, and you are to name him Jesus.
+This one will be great and will be called Son of the Most High, and Jehovah God will give him the throne of David his father, and he will rule as King over the house of Jacob forever, and there will be no end to his Kingdom.
+But Mary said to the angel: "How is this to be, since I am not having sexual relations with a man?"
 In answer the angel said to her: "Holy spirit will come upon you, and power of the Most High will overshadow you.
-For that reason also what is born will be called holy, God's Son.
-And, look!
-Elizabeth your relative has also herself conceived a son, in her old age, and this is the sixth month for her, the so-called barren woman; because with God no declaration will be an impossibility."
+And for that reason the one who is born will be called holy, God's Son.
+And look!
+Elizabeth your relative has also conceived a son, in her old age, and this is the sixth month for her, the so-called barren woman; for no declaration will be impossible for God."
 Then Mary said: "Look!
 Jehovah's slave girl!
-May it take place with me according to your declaration."
+May it happen to me according to your declaration."
 At that the angel departed from her.

 Luke 2:1-7

-Now in those days a decree went forth from Caesar Augustus for all the inhabited earth to be registered; (this first registration took place when Quirinius was governor of Syria;) and all people went traveling to be registered, each one to his own city.
-Of course, Joseph also went up from Galilee, out of the city of Nazareth, into Judea, to David's city, which is called Bethlehem, because of his being a member of the house and family of David, to get registered with Mary, who had been given him in marriage as promised, at present heavy with child.
-While they were there, the days came to the full for her to give birth.
-And she gave birth to her son, the firstborn, and she bound him with cloth bands and laid him in a manger, because there was no place for them in the lodging room.
+Now in those days a decree went out from Caesar Augustus for all the inhabited earth to be registered.
+(This first registration took place when Quirinius was governor of Syria.)
+And all the people went to be registered, each one to his own city.
+Of course, Joseph also went up from Galilee, from the city of Nazareth, into Judea, to David's city, which is called Bethlehem, because of his being a member of the house and family of David.
+He went to get registered with Mary, who had been given him in marriage as promised and who was soon to give birth.
+While they were there, the time came for her to give birth.
+And she gave birth to her son, the firstborn, and she wrapped him in strips of cloth and laid him in a manger, because there was no room for them in the lodging place.

 Luke 2:39-52

-So when they had carried out all the things according to the law of Jehovah, they went back into Galilee to their own city Nazareth.
+So when they had carried out all the things according to the Law of Jehovah, they went back into Galilee to their own city, Nazareth.
 And the young child continued growing and getting strong, being filled with wisdom, and God's favor continued upon him.
-Now his parents were accustomed to go from year to year to Jerusalem for the festival of the passover.
-And when he became twelve years old, they went up according to the custom of the festival and completed the days.
-But when they were returning, the boy Jesus remained behind in Jerusalem, and his parents did not notice it.
-Assuming that he was in the company traveling together, they covered a day's distance and then began to hunt him up among the relatives and acquaintances.
-But, not finding him, they returned to Jerusalem, making a diligent search for him.
-Well, after three days they found him in the temple, sitting in the midst of the teachers and listening to them and questioning them.
+Now his parents were accustomed to go from year to year to Jerusalem for the festival of the Passover.
+And when he was 12 years old, they went up according to the custom of the festival.
+When the days of the festival were over and they were returning, the boy Jesus remained behind in Jerusalem, and his parents did not notice it.
+Assuming that he was in the group traveling together, they went a day's journey and then began to search for him among the relatives and acquaintances.
+But not finding him, they returned to Jerusalem and made a diligent search for him.
+Well, after three days they found him in the temple, sitting in the midst of the teachers and listening to them and asking them questions.
 But all those listening to him were in constant amazement at his understanding and his answers.
-Now when they saw him they were astounded, and his mother said to him: "Child, why did you treat us this way?
-Here your father and I in mental distress have been looking for you."
-But he said to them: "Why did you have to go looking for me?
-Did you not know that I must be in the [house] of my Father?"
-However, they did not grasp the saying that he spoke to them.
-And he went down with them and came to Nazareth, and he continued subject to them.
+Now when his parents saw him, they were astounded, and his mother said to him: "Child, why did you treat us this way?
+Here your father and I have been frantically looking for you."
+But he said to them: "Why did you search all over for me?
+Did you not know that I must be in the house of my Father?"
+However, they did not understand what he was saying to them.
+Then he went down with them and returned to Nazareth, and he continued subject to them.
 Also, his mother carefully kept all these sayings in her heart.
 And Jesus went on progressing in wisdom and in physical growth and in favor with God and men.

 John 17:5

-So now you, Father, glorify me alongside yourself with the glory that I had alongside you before the world was.
+So now, Father, glorify me at your side with the glory that I had alongside you before the world was.

 John 8:58